typelevel/cats/docs/src/main/tut/typeclasses/monoid.md

 Monoid[Int].combine(Monoid[Int].empty, x)
 ```

-# Exploiting laws: associativity and identity
+# Example usage: Collapsing a list

 In the `Semigroup` section we had trouble writing a generic `combineAll` function because we had nothing
 to give if the list was empty.
 With `Monoid` we can return `empty`, giving us